dinesh-qadev/automation-exercise-webapp/readme.md

 - 🧪 Pytest-based test suite with fixtures
 - 📊 Allure reporting integration
 - 🧩 Modular, scalable, and easy to extend
+- 🖼️ Automatic screenshot capture on test failures
+- 🧾 Action-level logging for every interaction with the application under test
 - 📖 Learning Resource as reference for beginners

 ---